ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>👀 My Analysis </summary>

   ▪️ The grid of line chart above includes too many countries, making the viewer a bit dazzled, so I categorized each country according to the continent it belongs to, and then calculated the average of each continent's Debt-to-GDP Ratio for each year.
-This allows viewers to more clearly compare the performance of each continent in each year.
+This allows viewers to more clearly compare the performance of each continent in each year.<br>

-  ▪️ From the grid of column chart, we can clearly see that during 2017 to 2021, the General Government Debt-to-GDP Ratio of Asia is higher than that of other continents.
+  ▪️ From the grid of column chart, we can clearly see that during 2017 to 2021, the General Government Debt-to-GDP Ratio of Asia is higher than that of other continents.<br>

-  ▪️ although there are ups and downs in many continents，they are all on a rising trend.
+  ▪️ although there are ups and downs in many continents，they are all on a rising trend.<br>

 </details>